thebadcc/mfer-builder/README.md

 * Number of mfers to generate; and
 * A 28 character seed expressed as a string.

-By reading a seed, the function pulls the necessary image layers, processes any exclusion rules (e.g. Long Hair and Hoodies, Shirts and Chains, etc.), and compiles them into one image using html2canvas.
+A seed tells the function to pull necessary image layers, process any exclusion rules (e.g. long hair & hoodies, shirts & chains, etc.), and convert them into one image using html2canvas.

 **Seeds**

-Seeds are a 28 length of numbers expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx').
-Each trait is 'xx' for a total of 14 traits and may be expressed using the following convention:
+Seeds are a length of 28 characters (e.g. '-1', '00', '01', etc.) expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx').
+Each trait is represented by 'xx' for a total of 14 traits under the following conventions:

 * None: -1
 * Random: 00